spdskatr/RWModdingResources/saving-guide.md

 The second parameter to most `Scribe` methods, often called `label`, is the save key that you want to use to save the item.
 It must be unique and will appear in the save file.

 ## Saving Simple Values
 Most simple values are saved using Scribe_Values.
-This class allows you to save a variety of primitives including:
+This class allows you to save a variety of types including:
 - .NET Primitive Types (int, float, ushort, double, bool, char)
 - Enum Types (AltitudeLayer, BindingFlags, PawnHealthState)
 - Strings